apache/drill-site/_docs/en/sql-reference/sql-functions/050-aggregate-and-aggregate-statistical.md

 +---------------------------+---------------------------+---------------------------+---------------------------+---------------------------+
 ```

-**N.B.** Some versions of Drill prior to 1.21 do not fail if FILTER expressions are included with aggregate function calls, but silently do no filtering yielding incorrect results.
-Filtered aggregates are only supported from version 1.21 onward.
+{% include startnote.html %}Some versions of Drill prior to 1.21 do not fail if FILTER expressions are included with aggregate function calls, but silently do no filtering yielding incorrect results.
+Filtered aggregates are only supported from version 1.21 onward.{% include endnote.html %}

 ## AVG